PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 ```

 ## General arguments
-All tensors in TensorXD.jl are interpreted as linear maps from a domain
+All tensors in TensorLabXD.jl are interpreted as linear maps from a domain
 (`ProductSpace{S,N₂}`) to a codomain (`ProductSpace{S,N₁}`), with the same
 `S<:ElementarySpace` that labels the type of spaces associated with the individual tensor
 indices.
 The overall type for all such tensor maps is `AbstractTensorMap{S, N₁, N₂}`.
 The